Any-Bar/AnyBar/Localization/README.md

-# Flow Bar Localization Toolkit
+# AnyBar Localization Toolkit

-Localization toolkit for Flow Bar and its plugins.
+Localization toolkit for AnyBar and its plugins.